zudochkin/awesome-newsletters/README.md

 ## Awesome news
 * [HackerNewsLetter](https://www.hackernewsletter.com/).
 A weekly newsletter of the best articles on startups, technology, programming, and more.
 All links are curated by hand from the popular Hacker News site.
 * [Reddit's Official Newsletter](https://www.reddit.com/newsletter).
 Best of reddit's content curated, packaged, and delivered to your inbox once a week.
-* [The ChangeLog Weekly](https://changelog.com/weekly).
+* [ChangeLog Weekly](https://changelog.com/weekly).
 A weekly newsletter, covering everything that hits open source radar.
 * [GitHub News](https://www.gitlogs.com/).
 Discover top trending repos at GitHub, detected by a peak detection algorithm.
 * Inspiration in your inbox by [TED](https://www.ted.com/newsletter).
 * Projects We Love archive by [KickStarter](https://www.kickstarter.com/newsletters).